 Step 5: Check for sales, coupons, and seasonal ingredients

 Even if your meal planning isn’t expressly driven by your finances, it never hurts to save on cost.
 Knowing what fresh produce is in season and what deals or special offers your grocery store is promoting might offer a helpful steer for recipe development.
-It can be a little time-intensive to search for sales, so if the thought of coupon counting stresses you out, start small by thinking through the items you regularly purchase and buy in bulk when they go on sale.
+Searching for sales can be a little time-intensive, so if the thought of coupon counting stresses you out, start small by thinking through the items you regularly purchase and buy in bulk when they go on sale.

 Step 6: Choose your recipes

 Another potentially time-consuming step of meal planning can be finding recipes that meet all your needs — but the plus side to this activity is that it’s the most fun.
-If you don’t already have some favorite recipes or a favorite cookbook or food blog, start by checking out our recipes or searching for recipes around your favorite ingredient, dish, or type of cuisine.
+If you don’t already have some favorite recipes or a favorite cookbook or food blog, start by searching for recipes around your favorite ingredient, dish, or type of cuisine.
 Let your lifestyle and preferences rather than unrealistic aspirations guide you here.
 If you don’t have the time or the energy to tend to a labor-intensive soup, don’t go there.
-Likewise if you don’t like eating the same thing for several days on end, don’t plan on having only one or two big batch meals to get you through the week.
+Likewise, if you don’t like eating the same thing for several days on end, don’t plan on having only one or two big-batch meals to get you through the week.

 Step 7: Identify contingency plans

-Step 8: Add your recipes into your meal planner
+Step 8: Add your recipes to your meal planner

 Step 9: Create your shopping list